v1r4r/food-order/README.md

-Food order application created with React
+Food order application created with React and dummy backend in Node.js